NicodemeB/node-reveal.js/README.md

 `wget.sh` is a dynamic download script of the pads to .md files.
 The url of the server containinf the pad must be provided to download the md files.

+Do not forget download your html file in the offline folder

 ### pads_to_offline

 md files to be offlined have to be in the **offline** directory with the **.md** extension.